• Skip to primary navigation

 Turn the heat down to low and then add in the chickpeas and mix them in with the sauce.
 As the chickpeas cook, they will absorb some of the flavors.

-This recipe uses extra sauce, so the longer we let it bubble, the more it will thicken.
+This recipe has a lot of sauce.
+So the longer we let it bubble, the more it will thicken.
 Let it cook and thicken on low heat for a few minutes.
 With a wooden spoon, stir throughout while it cooks.
-The sauce will also thicken more as it cools.
+The sauce will thicken even more as it cools.

 Before serving, sprinkle in the sesame seeds and mix well.